 Cotswold morris Dancers generally prefer to dance to music from one or two musicians.
 Border, North West, and Molly dancers may have a whole band of musicians - or even a brass band.

-The fiddle was the other popular instrument.
+The fiddle was the other popular instrument, and still is in the right hands.
 Underneath is a 'photo of Headington Quarry Morris Men - dancing Bean Setting to their fiddle player ....... in 189?
 When Cecil Sharpe came upon HQMM on Boxing Day 1899, their music was provided by William Kimber playing a concertina.